 Kitsilano Community Café

-Launching in October 2018, this café-style free community meal is hosted at the Kitsilano Neighbourhood House on Friday evenings (5:30-7:30pm) as a collaboration between five congregations: Christ Church Cathedral, City Life Church, Lord’s Grace Church, Redemption Church, and Tenth Church.
-We welcome more volunteers and financial support, so give us a call.
+Launching in November 2018, this café-style free community meal is hosted at the Kitsilano Neighbourhood House on Friday evenings (5:30-7:00pm) as a collaboration between five congregations: Christ Church Cathedral, City Life Church, Lord’s Grace Church, Redemption Church, and Tenth Church.
+We welcome more volunteers and financial support, so give us a call or connect with our coordinator: firstname.lastname@example.org.

 Since 2013 Planted has helped to launch and/or manage 8 community kitchens in churches, community centres, and social housing complexes across Vancouver.
 We don’t have any operating at the moment, but chances are we can connect you to one near you that is operated by one of the organizations we admire.
 And if you’d like to explore starting one, we can help!